 Cuc Phuong is an excellent spot for camping during the day and overnight.

 If you camp during the day, you can choose the flat ground under the tree canopy.
-For overnight camping, you can set up camp on the prepared cement squares.
+You can set up camp on the prepared cement squares for overnight camping.